ilyasergey/YSC2229/source/midterm.rst

 Midterm Project: Memory Allocation and Reclamation
 ==================================================

-This midterm project will consist of two parts: grop-based coding assignments and individual implementation reports.
+This midterm project will consist of two parts: team-based coding assignments and individual implementation reports.

 Coding Assignment